john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     5      Thomas     Moore      M   60      brown      blue 10    Michael     Smith      M   37      black     hazel

-Or perhaps we want blondes under the age of 40 or brunettes over the age of 50:
+Or perhaps we want to identify blondes under the age of 40 or brunettes over the age of 50:

     In [33]: df[((df.HAIR_COLOR == 'blonde') & (df.AGE < 40)) | ((df.HAIR_COLOR == 'brown') & (df.AGE > 50))]
     Out[33]: